 This proxy statement includes "forward-looking" statements within the meaning of Section 21E of the Securities Exchange Act of 1934.
 All statements other than statements of historical facts included in this proxy statement regarding our financial position, business strategy and plans and objectives of management for future operations and capital expenditures are forward-looking statements.
-Although we believe that the expectations reflected in the forward-looking statements and the assumptions upon which the forward-looking statements are based are reasonable, we can give no assurance that such expectations and assumptions will prove to have been correct.
+Although we believe that the expectations reflected in the forward-looking statements are based are reasonable, we can give no assurance that such expectations and assumptions will prove to have been correct.